-ThinkHazard! is a first-of-its-kind, free, open-source tool providing information on 11 hazards across 196 countries.
+ThinkHazard! is a first-of-its-kind, free, open-source tool providing information on eight hazards across 196 countries.
 It is intended to put information in the hands of those who need it most across all levels; both non-technical users and experts are able to use it.
-In 2017, the platform was updated with information on three additional hazards-wildfire, urban flood, and extreme heat-and made fully accessible on mobile technology.